 |Difference between functional and pathological murmurs|

 Functional heart murmur (physiological or innocent)

 |Position change|| || |

-While most murmurs of grade III and above are pathological, the intensity of a murmur does not always correlate to the severity of the underlying lesion!
-For example, a larger VSD produces a softer murmur than a small VSD and a murmur of severe aortic stenosis may disappear if a patient develops left heart failure!
+While most grade III and above murmurs are pathological, the intensity of a murmur does not always correlate to the severity of the underlying lesion.
+For example, a larger VSD produces a softer murmur than a small VSD, and a murmur of severe aortic stenosis may disappear if a patient develops left heart failure.